Members of AHCJ have been busy! Read about their latest accomplishments:

 Andrew Holtz, M.P.H., is now anchor and senior news editor for MDiTV.com, which went live in late April.
 The site posts a new video each weekday.
 Holtz’ book “The Medical Science of House, M.D.” is now available in nine translations.

 Charlotte Huff was recently named a contributing editor at Workforce Management, a Crain’s business publication.
-As part of her responsibilities, she’s covering health reform and editing a benefits newsletter.
+As part of her responsibilities, she’s covering Health Policy and editing a benefits newsletter.

 Mary Knudson‘s book, “Living Well with Heart Failure, the Misnamed, Misunderstood Condition,” written with Edward K. Kasper, M.D., was published in May.